-It’s marginal, but the pedal body and cleats aren’t as good as Shimano SPD-SL, and there are no other pedal body options.
+It’s marginal, but the standard pedal body and cleats aren’t as good as Shimano’s SPD-SL system.

 It’s a small difference, but the Look-style cleats don’t quite have the same adjustability range as Shimano SPD-SL cleats.
 This won’t be a problem for anyone who already uses Look-style cleats, or for the vast majority of people whose cleat position simply falls within the available adjustment range (some cycling shoes even have adjustable bolt holes that would likely mitigate this issue entirely).

 But, for those who run particularly extreme cleat positions, this could cause issues.
 With SPD-SL cleats, for example, I used to run them as rearwards as possible, but Look-style cleats simply won’t go as far back.